 - referrals to legal and social services.

-To operate an NSP, government and non-government organisations require an NSP approval under the Poisons Act 1964 (external site) and Poisons Regulations 1965 (external site).
+To operate an NSP, government and non-government organisations require an NSP approval under the Medicines and Poisons Act 2014 (external site) and the Medicines and Poisons Regulations 2016 (external site)

 Read how to obtain an NSP approval.